 Craftsmanship and art

 Thousands of years have passed since Aboriginal art was created in Australia.
-Aboriginal artists use both modern and traditional elements in their artworks to carry on these traditions.
+Aboriginal artists use modern and traditional elements in their artworks to carry on these traditions.
 Aboriginal art is the most well-known kind of Australian art around the world.
 In modern times, several types of Aboriginal art have emerged, including Albert Namatjira’s watercolour paintings, the Hermannsburg School, and the acrylic Papunya Tula “dot art” trend.
 For some Central Australian communities, such as Yuendumu, painting is a significant source of income.
 It is important to Support Aboriginal Artists in Australia.
-Always make sure you buy from authentic sources as there can often be copied works or pieces created by those who do not have indigenous heritage.
+Always make sure you buy from authentic sources, as there can often be copied works or pieces created by those who do not have indigenous heritage.

 Sacred artefacts and rituals

 Ceremonies have always been a component of Aboriginal Cultural events in Australia and continue to play an important role in society today.
 They are held frequently for various reasons, all of which are based on the community’s spiritual beliefs and cultural norms.
 Dreams, secret events at sacred sites, homecomings, births, and deaths are among them.
 They continue to play an essential role in Aboriginal people’s lives and culture.
 They are performed in Arnhem Land and Central Australia to ensure a plentiful supply of food; in many regions, they play an essential role in educating children, passing on the lore of their people, spiritual beliefs, and survival skills; some ceremonies are rites of passage for adolescents; and others are related to marriage, death, and burial.
 Dance, song, rituals, and extensive body ornamentation and costume are all common.
 Ceremonies and rituals depicted in ancient Aboriginal rock art are still practised today.